void

 Obrazový zpravodaj z bojiště, 14.1.1906

 Abyssinia is mentioned as an adjective in the form of an "Abyssinian king" who had been exhibited in a circus on the island Štvanice.
-This king reportedly fornicated with a teacher who wrote poems for the Lada magazine and she gave birth to a son who later became known as negro Kristian.
+This king reportedly had relations with a teacher who wrote poems for the Lada magazine, and she gave birth to a son who later became known as negro Kristian.

 Background

-Abyssinia was a monarchy that roughly covered the areas of current Ethiopia and Eritrea.
+Abyssinia was a monarchy that roughly covered the areas of present-day Ethiopia and Eritrea.
 It was the only country in Africa that escaped European colonial rule and the only one on the continent that was predominantly Christian.
-Until emperor Haile Selassie was deposed by a coup in 1974 it was the oldest existing state in the world.
+Until Emperor Haile Selassie was deposed by a coup in 1974, it was the oldest existing state in the world.

 Kingdom or Empire?

 Many would question Švejk's use of the term "Abyssinian king" because Ethiopia is generally associated with emperors like Haile Selassie.
-Searches in newspapers from the period do however reveal that king was often used at the time.
-Probably this is down to ambiguities in the translation of the term Negus.
+Searches in newspapers from the period do, however, reveal that king was often used at the time.
+This is probably due to ambiguities in the translation of the term Negus.
 The term emperor seems to have appeared later and Negus was also often used.

 Švejk's imagination

-The story about the king of Abyssinia as told in The Good Soldier Švejk is obviously a figment of Švejk's imagination and although a real negro Kristian lived in Prague at the time he had nothing to do with Abyssinia (he was born on a Caribic island).
+The story about the King of Abyssinia as told in The Good Soldier Švejk is obviously a figment of Švejk's imagination, and although a real negro Kristian lived in Prague at the time, he had nothing to do with Abyssinia (he was born on a Caribbean island).

 Quote(s) from the novel